bryanhannes/ameliorated-chat/README.md

 - [x] As a user I should be able to set the model for the current chat
 - [x] As a user I should be able to select the temperature for the current chat
 - [x] As a user I should be able to set the initial system message for the current chat
+- [x] As a user I should be able to set a default model for future chats
+- [x] As a user I should be able to set a default temperature for future chats
+- [x] As a user I should be able to set a default initial system message for future chats -
 - ## Planned features/technical improvements
-- [ ] As a user I should be able to set a default model
-- [ ] As a user I should be able to set a default temperature
-- [ ] As a user I should be able to set a default initial system message
 - [ ] As a user I should be able to group chats in a folder
 - [ ] As a user I should be able to choose between a list of default messages
 - [ ] As a user I should be able to toggle between light and dark mode